-There were about 133,800 jobs for Protective Service Worker in 2016 (in the United States).
+In 2016, there was an estimated number of 133,800 jobs in the United States for Protective Service Worker.
 New jobs are being produced at a rate of 8.4% which is above the national average.
 The Bureau of Labor Statistics predicts 11,300 new jobs for Protective Service Worker by 2026.
-The BLS estimates 35,200 yearly job openings in this field.
+There will be an estimated 35,200 positions for Protective Service Worker per year.

 The states with the most job growth for Protective Service Worker are Texas, Nevada, and Washington.
 Watch out if you plan on working in New Jersey, Alaska, or Connecticut.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Protective Service Worker

 Protective Service Workers make between $20,530 and $54,130 a year.

 Protective Service Workers who work in District of Columbia, Virginia, or Nevada, make the highest salaries.

 Below is a list of the median annual salaries for Protective Service Workers in different U.S. states.